 In accordance with the Fund's Constitution, the Fund distributes income adjusted for amounts determined by the Responsible Entity to unitholders by cash or through reinvestment.
-As a result of the reclassification of net assets attributable to unitholders from liability to equity, the Fund's distributions are no longer classified as finance costs in the Statement of Profit or Loss and Other Comprehensive Income, but rather as distributions paid/payable in the Statement of Changes in Equity.
+The Fund's distributions are classified as distributions paid/payable in the Statement of Changes in Equity.